 This recipe is inspired by my Nan who makes the best sorrel drink ever.
-I followed the same steps as her, except I decided to add sugar and make a simple spiced sorrel syrup.
+I followed the same steps as her, except I decided to add sugar and made a simple spiced sorrel syrup.
 Not only does this preserve the mixture but it also allows it to be used in drinks with ease.

 For those who are unaware; hibiscus, sorrel, roselle are essentially the same thing.
 This particular variety of hibiscus is unique in that the flower imparts an intense rouge colour and produces a tart, floral flavour to drinks.
 Both work together to create the perfect combination.

 It’s a common drink in Jamaica and other Caribbean countries so I wanted to share how I make it.
 Add a dash of sorrel syrup to sparkling water and ice to create a delicious drink within a matter of seconds.

 I have an amazing sorrel cocktail recipe which you can check out here.
 The versatility of the syrup also makes it a good candidate for desserts too.
 At the moment I’m debating between a raw cheesecake and milkshake but I’ll likely be saving that recipe for the new year.
 Subscribe to the blog so that you can be alerted when there are updates.

 Let me know if you enjoyed this recipe.

 Jamaican Sorrel Syrup

 A traditional floral, tart, mildly spiced Caribbean syrup.